mattramirez7/HTTPServer/README.md

 `javac HTTPServer.java`

-### Run the Server (port 17)
+### Run the Server (port 8080)
 `java HTTPServer`

-Once connected, use Postman to make GET, PUT, POST, DELETE, and HEAD requests to the server.
+Once connected, use Postman to make GET, PUT, POST, DELETE, and HEAD requests to the local server.